Renaissance Noël

 Joseph, lieber Joseph mein Johann Gottfried Walther (1496–1570)

-Interlude I: TBD
+Interlude I:

 O magnum mysterium Victoria